charmed-kubernetes/bundle/README.md

 ## Proxy configuration

-If you're operating behind a proxy, you'll need to configure your model appropriately before deploying the Kubernetes bundle.
+If you are operating behind a proxy (i.e., your charms are running in a limited-egress environment and can not reach IP addresses external to their network), you will need to configure your model appropriately before deploying the Kubernetes bundle.

 First, configure your model's `http-proxy` and `https-proxy` settings with your proxy (here we use `squid.internal:3128` as an example):